JanJereczek/FastIsostasy.jl/docs/src/examples.md

 extrema(p.effective_viscosity)
 ```

 As expected, the effective viscosity is a homogeneous field.
 It corresponds to a nonlinear mean of the layered values provided by the user.
-Note that we have set `` ŗho_\mathrm{litho} = 0 `` to prevent the lithosphere from contributing to the hydrostatic, upward force.
+Note that we have set \$\ŗho_\mathrm{litho} = 0\$ to prevent the lithosphere from contributing to the hydrostatic, upward force.
 This is made to comply with the later computed analytical solution, which assumes a purely elastic lithosphere.
-In reality, this is however arguably wrong and the default choice `c = PhysicalConstants()` therefore uses `` ŗho_\mathrm{litho} = 2600 \, \mathrm{kg \, m^{-3}} ``.
+In reality, this is however arguably wrong and the default choice `c = PhysicalConstants()` therefore uses \$ \ŗho_\mathrm{litho} = 2600 \, \mathrm{kg \, m^{-3}} \$.

 The next section shows how to use the now obtained `p::LateralVariability` for actual GIA computation.

 ## Simple load and geometry

-We now apply a constant load, here a cylinder of ice with radius ``R = 1000 \, \mathrm{km}`` and thickness ``H = 1 \, \mathrm{km}``, over `Omega::ComputationDomain` introduced in [Multi-layer Earth](@ref).
+We now apply a constant load, here a cylinder of ice with radius \$ R = 1000 \, \mathrm{km} \$ and thickness \$H = 1 \, \mathrm{km}\$, over `Omega::ComputationDomain` introduced in [Multi-layer Earth](@ref).
 To formulate the problem conviniently, we use [`FastIsoProblem`](@ref), a struct containing the variables and options that are necessary to perform the integration over time.
 We can then simply apply `solve!(fip::FastIsoProblem)` to perform the integration of the ODE.
 Under the hood, the ODE is obtained from the PDE by applying a Fourier collocation scheme contained in [`dudt_isostasy!`](@ref).
 The integration is performed according to `FastIsoProblem.diffeq::NamedTuple`, which contains the algorithm and optionally tolerances, maximum iteration number... etc.

 ```@example MAIN
 using CairoMakie